mpoquet/netorcaipkgs/README.md

 nix-env -f https://github.com/netorcai/pkgs/archive/master.tar.gz -iA netorcai
 ```

-Please read [./default.nix] to have a list of all the available packages
+Please read [./default.nix] for a list of all available packages.
-(understanding all of this file requires knowledge in the [Nix language],
+No knowledge in the [Nix language] should be required to read this file,
-but listing the packages should not).
+just look for ``callPackage`` :).

 Customizing packages
 --------------------